Welcome to the RNLI Cromer website

 In accordance with recent RNLI policy, the Station has a Station Management Group overseeing these various activities.
 It meets quarterly, has an HQ RNLI - appointed Chairman, and consists of Lifeboat Operations Manager, Treasurer, Press Officer, Administrative Officer, Visitors Officer, Ladies Guild Chairman, Souvenir Sales Representative and the Museum Manager.

 Throughout the year we receive thousands of visitors, whether individually or in groups of either adults or schoolchildren.
-All are well catered for by our Visits Officer, Rose Keating and her team.
+All are well catered for by our Visits Officer, Richard Annis and his team.